ahmedak/cs404/lab04/ReadMe.txt

+# Edited to include LEDmatrix_Hi.js and the LEDbutton_smile.js

 Comments from Mark A. Yoder
 I see you have the LED matrix lighting up.
 I was even able to get your "K" to appear after modifying your code.